Chandrika Tandon

 Career

-OverviewChandrika has had a distinguished career starting from her executive role at Citibank during the Lebanese Civil War to becoming the first Indian American partner at McKinsey & Company.
+OverviewChandrika has had a distinguished career starting from her executive role at Citibank in Beirut during the Lebanese Civil War to becoming the first Indian-American woman partner at McKinsey & Company.
 She founded Tandon Capital Associates in 1992, focusing on measurable transformations in financial institutions.
+She has worked with over 40 companies globally on projects involving major financial and operational restructuring, global and domestic strategy, organizational redesign, and culture change.

 Notable Contributions